canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **default:** default kernel
 * **can be interactive:** no

 Which kernel gets installed.
-Either the name of the package or the name of the flavour must be specified.
+Either the name of the package or the name of the flavor must be specified.

-The exact default kernel is ISO build specific, but generally the ``generic`` flavour is installed for Server and the ``hwe`` flavour is installed for Desktop.
+The exact default kernel is ISO build specific, but generally the ``generic`` flavor is installed for Server and the ``hwe`` flavor is installed for Desktop.

 package
 ^^^^^^^